stormpath/stormpath-aspnetcore/docs/quickstart.rst

 - http://localhost:5000/register

 .. note::
-  If you are running on IIS or IIS Express, check your project's configuration to find the port assigned to the project.
+  Your port number may differ.
+Check your project's configuration to find the port number your project is listening on.

 You should be able to register for an account and log in.
 The newly created account will be placed in the directory that is mapped to "My Application".